 - 2011 Scrapbook of accomplishments

 These PBI Ambassadors are passionate advocates for conservation and have the potential to reach millions of people with their message.
-Trees reduce carbon in the atmosphere even after they're harvested.
-If you want to find out about the benefits of trees compared with other materials in our environment, take a look at The Facts About Trees & Wood.
+To find out about the benefits of trees compared with other materials in our environment, take a look at The Facts About Trees & Wood.

 To become involved, contact Heather Kalka or Marissa Krouse at email@example.com.